-The survey was undertaken in summer when foliage was present on the trees and this obscured visibility in places.
+The ground level tree assessment was undertaken in summer when foliage was present on the trees and this obscured visibility in places.

 These limitations have been taken into account during the evaluation of the site and requirement for further surveys and mitigation.